-Rooted in equity, authentic community engagement, and shared accountability for student success
+Rooted in equity, authentic engagement, and shared accountability for student success

 The law requires school districts to build on the strengths and assets of young people, educators, families across the state, including members of the nine federally recognized tribes; students of color; students with disabilities; emerging bilingual students; and students navigating poverty, homelessness, and foster care.

 We can finally invest in an education system that will ensure every single student in our state is on a path to realizing their dreams for the future.
 What we have come together to do over the past few months will be felt by students, teachers and schools for years to come.Governor Kate Brown — July 1, 2019

 The largest portion of the SSA goes into the Student Investment Account, or SIA.
 These funds go directly to school districts.
 District leaders must engage with students, staff and the community to identify the top local priorities for investing these funds.
 SIA funds are limited to four allowable uses:

 - Expanding instructional time through more hours or days, summer programs, and before and after school programs.

 - Reducing class sizes across grade levels and caseloads for specialists to allow more individualized attention.

 - Providing students a well-rounded educational experience including broadening curricular options to include music, art, engaging electives, CTE classes, and much more.

 At least 20% of the overall SSA is dedicated to improve early learning opportunities for children birth through age 5.
 These funds are expanding the number of slots available in Early Head Start for infants and toddlers, increasing access to high-quality preschool programs, and ensuring children can access the Early Childhood Special Education services they need to address developmental delays and disabilities.